 Flint is also slap bang on National Cycle Route 5.
 Which means you can ride east to Chester along the banks of the River Dee – or start pedalling west along the coast.

 Never mind one of the Seven Wonder of Wales.
 St Winefride’s Well, which gives Holywell its name, its quite simply unique in the world.
 This reputedly healing spring has been a place of unbroken pilgrimage for 1,300 years.
 It was long-famous by the time King Henry V walked here from Shrewsbury to give thanks for his victory at Agincourt.

 The beach here is deservedly popular.
 Miles of golden sand are lapped by the clean waters of the Irish Sea.
 Talacre Beach is a great place to walk whatever the weather.
 Look out for the keeper at the lighthouse.
 A stainless steel replica of the ghost who haunts the spot.

-Talacre Beach A great place to walk whatever the weather!
+Talacre Beach is a great place to walk whatever the weather!

 Gladstone’s Library at Hawarden was founded by four-times Prime Minister William Ewart Gladstone.
 With 32,000 of his own books.
 Now it’s the National Memorial to his life and work.
 And best of all, it looks like Hogwarts